Citi/scaler/docs/source/tutorials/quickstart.rst

 Client.map
 ----------

-In the example below, we spin up the ``SchedulerClusterCombo`` by giving the number of workers.
-The `Client` then connects to the scheduler address.
+:py:func:`~Client.map()` allows us to submit a batch of tasks to execute in parallel by pairing a function with a list of inputs.

-if user have series tasks for the same function, ``client.map()`` is used to pass that function and list of arguments to the scheduler.
+In the example below, we spin up a scheduler and some workers on the local machine using ``SchedulerClusterCombo``.
+We create the scheduler with a localhost address, and then pass that address to the client so that it can connect.
+We then use :py:func:`~Client.map()` to submit tasks.

 .. literalinclude:: ../../../examples/map_client.py
    :language: python